NATO ministers discuss boosting Ukraine — and avoiding a wider war

 “This is also a message across the border to Russia that NATO means what they’ve said: NATO would defend every inch of NATO territory,” he continued.
 “The brightest red line in Europe today is the red line that demarcates NATO’s borders.”

-On Sunday, Russia came within just 15 miles of that line, raining missiles down on a military training facility in Western Ukraine, near the Polish border.
+On Sunday, Russia came within 15 miles of that line, raining missiles down on a military training facility in western Ukraine, near the Polish border.
 The attack killed at least 35 people and injured more than 100, according to Ukrainian officials.
 NATO troops had in the recent past trained Ukrainian forces at the facility, known as the International Peacekeeping and Security Center, but NATO officials said that no alliance forces were present at the time of the attack.

 The Russian Ministry of Defense said the site was being used to house foreign fighters and a storage base for weapons and equipment being sent to Ukraine by “foreign countries.”
-A day earlier, the Kremlin warned that it viewed Western weapons shipments “legitimate targets.”
+A day earlier, the Kremlin warned that it viewed Western weapons shipments as “legitimate targets.”

 On Monday, a senior U.S. defense official, speaking on the condition of anonymity under ground rules set by the Pentagon, said the strike did not disrupt shipments of Western military aid.

 Rachel Rizzo, a nonresident senior fellow at the Atlantic Council’s Europe Center, said the strike was more of a warning than a direct test of NATO’s commitment to Article 5.
-The irony, she said, is that Putin used the pretext of wanting fewer NATO troops to wage war, but will end up with the opposite.
+The irony, she said, is that Russian President Vladimir Putin used the pretext of wanting fewer NATO troops to wage war in Ukraine but will end up with the opposite.

-“If he wanted fewer troops, well all he is going to get is NATO troops,” she said.
+“If he wanted fewer troops, well, all he is going to get is NATO troops,” she said.

-An earlier version of the article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.

-Note: A previous version of this article misstated U.S. Defense Secretary Lloyd Austin's name.
-The article has been corrected.